2019 Debt Exclusion and Operating Override Overview

 In recognition of these needs, the Massachusetts School Building Authority (MSBA) invited Arlington to partner with the state to rebuild the high school.
 In 2016, residents voted to fund a feasibility study to explore solutions at this complex site.
 Since that vote, the Arlington High School Building Committee has been working with the MSBA and the community to design a school that will serve our students and town well into the future.
 A yes vote secures state funding for a substantial portion of the cost of a new high school, allows Arlington to pay for its share, and keeps the project on track for an estimated building completion date of 2024.
 Detailed information and FAQs are available on the Arlington High School Building Project website.

-Vote YES to Replenish Our Stabilization Fund so We Can Maintain Critical Services
+Vote YES to Replenish Our Stabilization Fund so We Can Continue to Provide Quality Services to Residents

 Because of a Massachusetts law passed in 1980, voters are required to approve property tax increases of greater than 2 ½ percent.
 Arlington has a record of responsible stewardship of taxpayers’ money, with per capita spending consistently below the state average.
 Arlington voters last approved an operating override in 2011.
 Town leaders promised to make the funds last for three years, and through careful management and negotiation have stretched them for eight.
 During this period, the town has provided residents with stable services, including public safety, schools, public works, libraries, and health and human services for youth and seniors.